nextcloud/notes/README.md

 ## :rocket: Installation
 In your Nextcloud, simply navigate to »Apps«, choose the category »Office«, find the Notes app and enable it.
 Then open the Notes app from the app menu.

+Nextcloud will notify you about possible updates.
+Please have a look at [releases](https://github.com/nextcloud/notes/releases) for a changelog.

 ## :exclamation: Bugs
 Before reporting bugs: